dmascarenhas/aws_python/README.md

 Webotron is a script that will sync a local directory to a S3 bucket and optionally configure R53 and CF as well.

+The following features have been added:
+List buckets
+List contents of a bucket